EvanEzell/dots/README.md

 config files found in `config_files.txt`.
 If filenames are passed as arguments, it will remove sym links for only the files for which the filenames were passed.

+## other directory
+The other directory contains additional setup files that aren't run automatically.